Larysha/MSc-Project/README.md

 Full script: `SortingMetadata.R`

-Once the treatment data has been obtained, the samples can be grouped according to treatment conditions.
-Estrogen and Untreated samples were selected and read into their own files for each cell line and antigen type.
+Once the treatment data was obtained, the samples could be grouped according to treatment conditions.
+Oestrogen and Untreated samples were selected and read into their own files for each cell line and antigen type.
 These files also underwent formatting changes in preparation for the data comparison in Bedtools.

 Full script: `GroupData.R`